purnimakumarr/lighten-darken-color/README.md

 # Lighten/Darken Color

-Let's user generate lighter and/or darker shade of a color.
+Lets a user generate lighter and/or darker shade of a color.